khapu2906/fire-shield/README.md

 ## 💬 What Developers Say

-> "Fire Shield's about one hundred million ops/sec performance transformed our API response times.
+> "Fire Shield's up to 10 million ops/sec performance transformed our API response times.
 The wildcard system made multi-tenancy implementation trivial."
 > — *Denis Dang, Lecture at Swinburne university of technology*

 > "As a security-focused developer, I love the built-in audit logging and deny permissions.
 Fire Shield gives us enterprise-grade RBAC without the complexity."